dwyl/image-classifier/README.md

 We use the small model "sentence-transformers/paraphrase-MiniLM-L6-v2" to compute embeddings from text.
 We then use it with `Nx.Serving` to run the model.
-You get embeddings, save them into the Index.

 ```elixir
 Mix.install([